shobrook/weightgain/README.md

 # weightgain

 **Fine-tune _any_ embedding model in under a minute.
-Even closed-source models (OpenAI, Cohere, Voyage, etc.).**
+Even closed-source models from OpenAI, Cohere, Voyage, etc.**

-It works by training an adapter that sits _on top_ of the model, instead of modifying the model itself.
-This adapter transforms your embeddings after they're generated to [boost retrieval accuracy and overall RAG performance.](https://research.trychroma.com/embedding-adapters)
+It works by training an [adapter](https://research.trychroma.com/embedding-adapters) that sits on top of the model, transforming the embeddings _after_ they're generated.
+This produces task-specific embeddings optimized for your specific RAG/retrieval use case.

-Weightgain lets you train an adapter in just a couple lines of code, even if you don't have a dataset.
+With weightgain, you can train an adapter in just a couple lines of code –– even if you don't have a dataset.

 ## Installation